zjkal/time-helper/docs/src/en/appendices/chang-log.md

 # 📄 Changelog

+> v1.1.16 November 4, 2025
+> * Updated 2026 China holiday data

+> v1.1.15 June 17, 2025
+> * Fixed the bug in getting the current quarter

+> v1.1.14 May 27, 2025
+> * Added rounding parameters for beforeWeek and afterWeek methods

 > v1.1.13 May 3, 2025
 > * Added some ways to get the various parts of the time